 2. Which Entity Is a “Reporting Company” Required to File Reports With FinCEN under the Final Rule?

 Subject to numerous exemptions (designed to exclude many regulated entities and operating businesses, as discussed below), a Reporting Company includes (i) a domestic corporation, limited liability corporation (LLC), limited partnership, business trust or any other entity created by filing a document with a secretary of state or comparable United States office; and (ii) a foreign company registered to do business in any U.S. state or Tribal jurisdiction.

-Each subsidiary of an entity that is exempt from the definition of “Reporting Company” is similarly exempt from BOI reporting requirements.
+Certain subsidiaries of an entity that is exempt from the definition of “Reporting Company” are similarly exempt from BOI reporting requirements.

 In response to public comments to the proposed rule asking FinCEN for greater clarification on which entities qualify as Reporting Companies, FinCEN notes that “state corporate formation law and practices dictate whether an entity is a [Reporting Company].”